Phlabry/2300-Final/README.md

 ## 📁 Project Structure

-The project is organized into a few key directories and files.
+The project is organized into a few key directories/packages and files.
 Here's an overview:

 ### Main Files
 - **Main.java**: The driver file that runs the game.

-### Model (Game Entities)
+### Model Package (Game Entities)
-This folder contains the core classes representing the game elements:
+This package contains the core classes representing the game elements:
-- **Card.java**: Defines a single playing card (rank and suit).
+- **Card.java**: Defines a single playing card with properties for rank and suit.
-- **Deck.java**: Represents a deck of 52 cards and handles card dealing.
+- **Deck.java**: Represents a deck of 52 cards and handles the logic for shuffling and dealing cards to players.
+- **Hand.java**: Represents a player's hand, containing their dealt cards and the logic to manage them.
-- **Player.java**: Represents a player with a hand of cards, money, and actions (folding, betting, etc.).
+- **Player.java**: Represents a player with attributes such as a hand of cards, money, and actions (folding, betting, etc.).
+- **PlayerNode.java**: Implements a node in the circular linked list for player management.
+Helps in managing turns for players in the game.
+- **Table.java**: Represents the poker table, managing the players, the pot, and the game state.

-### Mechanics (Game Logic)
+### Mechanics Package (Game Logic)
-This folder contains the core logic of the poker game:
+This package contains the core logic of the poker game:
-- **PokerGame.java**: Handles the core game mechanics, including the dealer, betting rounds, and hand resolution.
+- **PokerGame.java**: Handles the overall game mechanics, such as dealing cards, managing betting rounds, resolving hands, and determining the winner.
-- **HandEvaluator.java**: Contains the logic to evaluate poker hands (Royal Flush, Straight, Full House, etc.).
+- **HandEvaluator.java**: Contains the logic for evaluating poker hands (Royal Flush, Straight, Full House, etc.) and determining the best hand.

-### Betting
-A subfolder within **Mechanics** that deals with betting actions:
-- **BettingAction.java**: Enum representing the possible actions a player can take during betting: FOLD, CHECK, CALL, RAISE, ALL_IN.
+- **Betting.java**: Enum that defines the possible betting actions a player can take: FOLD, CHECK, CALL, RAISE, and ALL_IN.

+### UI Package (User Interface)
+This package handles the graphical user interface components of the game:
+- **GameUI.java**: Contains the logic for rendering the game's user interface, allowing players to interact with the game via buttons, menus, and other visual elements.

 ---

-This structure is designed to separate different parts of the game logic, making the code easier to understand and maintain.
+This structure is designed to separate different parts of the game logic and interface, making the code easier to understand and maintain.

 ---